 We have a unique model of inpatient ward medicine that separates Admitting and Rounding roles into two distinct rotations.
 This change was implemented in response to resident feedback and has significantly improved the educational experience in each setting.
 Notably, the change eliminated the previous short/long call system and replaced it with a round robin system of distributing newly admitted patients.
 The elimination of “boluses” of admissions in favor of a “drip system” has contributed to a more predictable workday, an improved learning experience, and better work/life balance.
 For those interested in hospital medicine, this also prepares them for a model often seen in hospitalist practices.

-Admitting teams are based in the Emergency Department and work closely with the attending hospitalist to evaluate patients at the time of their initial presentation.
-The Admitting team stabilizes, diagnoses and admits patients for further care, and in doing so, hones their skills at clinical reasoning, differential diagnosis, and triage.
+Admitting teams, comprised one resident and one intern, work closely with the attending hospitalist in the Emergency Department to evaluate patients at the time of their initial presentation.
+The Admitting team diagnoses, treats, and admits patients, and in doing so, hones their skills at clinical reasoning, differential diagnosis, and triage.